 Citicorp International Limited (CIL) is part of the Citigroup incorporated in the United States.
-Majority of its compensation policy are driven by global policy originated from the New York corporate office.
+The majority of its compensation framework and practices is driven by the global policy originated from the New York corporate office.
 As part of a global organization, CIL follows the global policies, programs, directions and guidelines where it is applicable to the local context.
-In formulating the Hong Kong Remuneration Policy, references are made from the respective global policies, standards and procedures with local regulatory governance / practices considered.
+In formulating the Hong Kong Remuneration Principles, references are made from the respective global policies, standards and procedures with local regulatory governance / practices considered.

-The Personnel and Compensation Committee established at the corporate level in New York, renamed as Compensation, Performance Management and Culture Committee (CPC) in April 2022, has been delegated Board authority to oversee compensation matters for Citi and its subsidiaries and affiliates.
+The Compensation, Performance Management and Culture Committee (CPC) has been delegated Board authority to oversee compensation matters for Citi and its subsidiaries and affiliates.
 The CPC is responsible for determining the compensation of the CEO and approving the compensation of other executive officers and members of Citi's Operating Committee.
 The CPC is also responsible for approving the incentive compensation structure for members of senior management and certain highly compensated employees.

-The CPC annually reviews and discusses the compensation discussion and analysis required in the Citi's Proxy Statement with management, and if appropriate, recommends to the Board.
-Additionally, the CPC reviews and approves the overall goals of Citi's material incentive compensation programs, including the Citi's Compensation Philosophy and provides oversight for Citi's incentive compensation programs so that they both (i) appropriately balance risk and financial results in a manner that does not encourage employees to expose Citi to imprudent risks, and (ii) are consistent with bank safety and soundness.
+The CPC annually reviews and discusses the compensation commentary and analysis required in the Citi's Proxy Statement with management, and if appropriate, recommends to the Board.
+Additionally, the CPC reviews and approves the overall goals of Citi's material incentive compensation programs, including the Citi's Compensation Philosophy.
+The CPC also provides oversight for Citi's incentive compensation programs so that they both (i) appropriately balance risk and financial results in a manner that does not encourage employees to expose Citi to imprudent risks, and (ii) are consistent with the bank's safety and soundness.